annegautham/annegautham.github.io/portfolio/index.md

     page_url="/portfolio/suntracking"
     image_path="/assets/images/portfolio/solar.jpg"
     subheader="May 2018"
-    description="In my AP Environmental Science class, my final project was developing a small-scale solar panel that used computer vision to track the sun." tags="all class"
+    description="In my AP Environmental Science , my final project was developing a small-scale solar panel that used computer vision to track the sun." tags="all "
 %}

 {% include card.html